 Go for it!
 Take action!

 Maybe you read my last post, How To Get Started and you are ready to make a change in your life.
 Be it a small change or a significant change, until now you’ve only been thinking about it.
-Thinking- that’s the easy part.
-We all dream.
-The question is, “will you do something about it?”
+Thinking and dreaming- that’s the easy part; we all dream, so the question we should be asking, is, “what will I do about this?”

 Life is not meant to be a spectator event.
-I’m sure you would agree, but the lifestyles we often live reflect the opposite.
-We spend hours of our lives being spectators.
-We watch sports events, watch concerts, and watch TV.
+I’m sure you would agree, but the lifestyles we often live in are the opposite.
+How many hours have we spent being spectators?
+We watch sports events, attend concerts, and watch TV.
 We read the Internet and read books.
 As for doing something ourselves, we think game-changing people are special people.
 That is not true, and it does not have to be that way!

 THERE IS GOOD NEWS; YOU ARE NOT A STATISTIC!

 You weren’t meant to be a statistic; you have a purpose.
-The ability to choose is a beautiful attribute of life: we decide to be lazy, or we decide to act, we choose to be fearful, or we choose to believe.
+The ability to choose is a beautiful attribute of life: we decide to be lazy, or we choose to act, we can choose to be fearful, or we choose to believe and act.
 You can become a producer and not only a consumer!

 What is it that you want to start or improve in life?